codelitdev/courselit/docs/README.md

 ## Writing Your Own Widget

 You can add additional functionality to your application via building your own widgets.
-Look at [this](widgets.md) document.
+Have a look at [this](widgets.md) document.

 ## Environment variables.

-**SITE_URL**

-The public address of the site.
-Required parameter.
-No default value.

-**MEDIA_FOLDER**

-A folder on your host machine while will be mounted as a volume to all the containers.
-It is required for storing database files, user uploaded files, ssl certificates and everything else.
-Required parameter.
-No default value.

-**MONGO_ROOT_USERNAME, MONGO_ROOT_PASSWORD**

-These are required for correctly initializing an admin user in the mongo db instance running inside the container named `db`.
-Read more about these [here](https://hub.docker.com/_/mongo).

-**DB_CONNECTION_STRING**

-The connection string to a mongodb instance running in the `db` container.
-Required parameter.
-The value should be `mongodb://<MONGO_ROOT_USERNAME>:<MONGO_ROOT_PASSWORD>@db` where `MONGO_ROOT_USERNAME` and `MONGO_ROOT_PASSWORD` are the same variables defined above.

-**JWT_SECRET**

-A random string to use as a secret to sign the JWT tokens the API generates.
-Required parameter.
-No default value.

-**JWT_EXPIRES_IN**

-The duration after while the generated JWT expires.
-For more information [check out here](https://www.npmjs.com/package/jsonwebtoken).
-Optional parameter.
-Defaults to `1d`.

-**DOMAIN**

-The domain name for which the ssl certificate is issued.
-Optional parameter, only required if using a SSL certificate.
-No default value.

-**TAG**

-The Docker tag.
-To see what all tags are available, visit [CourseLit on Docker Hub](https://hub.docker.com/repository/registry-1.docker.io/codelit/courselit-proxy/tags).
+Have a look at the [docker-compose.yml](../deployment/docker/docker-compose.yml) file to know what all environment variables are available for you to tweak.